cndpost/cppidioms/README.md

 binarysearch  - binarysearch.cpp.
 This single file has the C++ implementation of a binary algorithm.
 Code adopted from a book titled "Cracking
                the code Interview" by Gayle Laakmann McDowell, 5th edition.

+binaryrecursivesearch - binaryrecursivesearch.cpp.
+This single file has the C++ implementation of a bianry recursive search algorithm.
+Code
+               adopted from a book titled "Cracking the code interview" By Gaule Laakman McDowell, 5th edition.

 frameproducerconsumer - frameprodconsumer.cpp.
 This single file has the C++ implementation of a more sophisticated producer
 		consumer scenario.
 It can be used a basic library to drive more specific producer and consumer algorithms.